double-speak/doublespeak.github.io/_poems_2021/women.md

-  of Africa! \nBeautiful women with dark skin \nAccept the request of your sister from Senegal. \n\nBeautiful black women \nTo your enteral destinies, \nEnlist in your brigades\nI will put on the uniform of refusal, \nI will participate in your mockery\nOf combat, and I will cry: \n\nLONG LIVE THE LIBERATED AFRICA! \n"
+  of Africa! \nBeautiful women with dark skin \nAccept the request of your sister from Senegal. \n\nBeautiful black women \nTo your enteral destinies, \nEnlist in your brigades\nI will put on the uniform of refusal, \nI will participate in your mockery\nOf combat, and I will cry: \n\nLONG LIVE THE LIBERATED AFRICA! "
 poem: "<i>A toute mes soeurs qui souffrent loin de moi</i>\n\nFemmes africaines !\nFemmes de savanes et de la steppe ! \nFemmes des régions libérées ! \nFemmes de la Guinée Bissau, femmes d’Afrique ! \n\nVous avez aimé devant la rougeur de feux, \nSous